Applying for a student visa (inside the UK)

 Registering on your course

 Once you have made a valid Student visa application, we will require evidence of this, such as your UKVI document checklist or application form.
 So long as you have made the application before your previous visa expired, then you can register/remain registered on your course whilst you are awaiting a decision to be made on your application.
 As soon as you receive a decision on your application, you must let us know urgently.
-Once you have collected your BRP card, you will need to send us a copy of the front and back of the BRP card for us to save for our records.
+We will require you to provide us with a share code for your new Student visa.

 Overstaying your visa